Jury finds Jennifer Crumbley, the Michigan school shooter’s mother, guilty of manslaughter

 “I have zero help for my mental problems and it’s causing me to shoot up the ... school,” he wrote.

+Prosecutors introduced evidence that Ethan Crumbley texted his mother in spring 2021 about “demons” throwing bowls and other hallucinations.
+But she told the jury that it was “just Ethan messing around.”

+“I have asked myself if I would have done anything differently.
+I wouldn’t have.
+I wish he would have killed us instead,” she testified.

 The jury of six men and six women included people who own guns or grew up with them in their home.
-They said they could put their opinions about guns aside and serve fairly.
+The jurors said they could put their opinions about guns aside and serve fairly.

 Jennifer Crumbley will get credit for roughly 2 1/2 years in the county jail when she returns to court for sentencing on April 9.
 The judge will set the minimum prison sentence, based on scoring guidelines and other factors.